-Kyle Walters began overseeing the football operations of the Winnipeg Blue Bombers when he officially became the Club’s General Manager on November 26, 2013; the 2015 season was his sixth with the team.
-Walters’ extensive background in both the Canadian Football League and at the CIS level made him a perfect in becoming the 17th General Manager in franchise history.
+Kyle Walters enters his third season overseeing the football operations of the Winnipeg Blue Bombers.
+He officially became the General Manager on November 26, 2013, the 2016 season marking his sixth year with the organization.
+Walters’ extensive background in both the Canadian Football League and at the CIS level made him a perfect fit in becoming the 17th General Manager in franchise history.

-In Walters’ first season as General Manager, he showed the ability and willingness to do whatever it takes to improve the on field product.
-His biggest acquisition came in February of 2014, when he traded for starting quarterback Drew Willy, and immediately signed him to an extension.
+In Walters’ first season as General Manager, Walters made big moves to improve the on-field product.
+His biggest acquisition came in February of 2014, when he traded for starting quarterback Drew Willy and immediately signed him to an extension.
 Walters was active in free agency, and continued to add pieces throughout the season that he and his staff felt would improve the football team.
 He managed the club to a 7-11 mark.

 As Winnipeg’s Special Teams Coordinator, Walters oversaw a unit in 2012 that boasted one of the league’s most electrifying returners in Demond Washington, whose team-leading 2,011 all-purpose yards ranked him fourth in the league and was the most by any Blue Bomber since Fred Reid amassed 2,035 in 2009.
 The punt return teams sprung Washington for two touchdowns, and in 2011, the cover units never surrendered a single major.